 Domestic violence is not a separate crime by itself.
 Rather, it is a label placed on already existing crimes to describe the relationship between the alleged perpetrator and the victim.
-The definition for domestic violence is found at C.R.S. § 18-6-800.3: “Domestic Violence” means an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
+The definition for domestic violence in Colorado is found at C.R.S. § 18-6-800.3: “Domestic Violence” means an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
 The definition also includes violations against the person or property.
 The label “domestic violence” brings an entire host of additional ramifications and penalties to the existing penalties.
 Call us for a free fact sheet containing a thorough discussion of the various penalties and consequences of being charged with domestic violence.

 Typical offenses that can have the Domestic Violence label attached are: